 Deadlines from last year’s (or year most recently offered) programs:

 - Securities and Exchange Commission (SEC): October 3, 2016

 - Department of Housing and Urban Development (HUD): September 8, 2017

 - Nuclear Regulatory Commission (NRC): September 8, 2017

 - Department of Homeland Security (DHS): September 15, 2017

 - National Oceanic and Atmospheric Administration (NOAA): September 17, 2016

-Students interested in government careers should also strongly consider the Presidential Management Fellows Program (PMF), a competitive two-year fellowship that places over 600 graduate students (including 3Ls and LLMs) in public policy and management positions with executive agencies.
-Applications are typically due in mid-September or early October, though the date is still to be announced.
-Shortly after the federal hiring freeze was announced, it was ruled that 2017 PMF awardees would be exempt from the freeze.
-Students interested in the PMF should watch OPIA emails and the PMF website for updated information about the 2018 PMF program.
+Students interested in federal government careers should also strongly consider the Presidential Management Fellows Program (PMF), a competitive two-year fellowship that places over 600 graduate students (including 3Ls and LL.M.s) in public policy and management positions with federal executive agencies.
+Applications are typically due in mid-September or early October, though this year’s date is still to be announced.
+Students interested in the PMF should watch OPIA emails and the PMF website for updated information about the 2019 PMF program.